Just as consumers expect transparency from the companies and brands they love, employees also expect transparency from their places of work.

 Why Feedback Transparency and Two-Way Communication Matter

 Counterintuitive as it may seem, providing transparent feedback is good for employee morale.
 In an article for Inc., Credit Karma Founder and CEO Ken Lin said, “In a transparent company, people know what is happening and why.
 They feel more involved … executives are part of the greater team and not locked off in a room no one can access.
 People end up feeling that they’re part of something instead of a cog in a machine.”
-Two-way communication further helps with employee morale, as it give employees the opportunity to share their ideas or frustrations with management.
+Two-way communication further helps with employee morale, as it gives employees the opportunity to share their ideas or frustrations with management.

 Additionally, feedback transparency and two-way communication actually improve relationships between employees and managers.
 A 2014 CareerBuilder survey revealed that 37 percent of the more than 3,000 employees surveyed were likely to leave their job due to a poor opinion about their boss’ performance.
 Employees who feel they can communicate openly and honestly with managers are more likely to have positive feelings toward those managers, thereby improving the employee-manager relationship and reducing employee turnover.